pokgak/pokgak.github.io/content/articles/conftest-pull-from-s3.md

       source: local
 ```

-In the example above, you can see that I'm defining a custom workflow named `custom` and inside that custom workflow, I'm overriding the default `policy_check` steps with my own.
+In the example above, under the `workflows` key, I'm defining a custom workflow named `custom` and inside that custom workflow, I'm overriding the default `policy_check` steps with my own.
 My custom `policy_check` steps consists of the `show` step and the custom `run` step.
 The `show` step is crucial since this is when Atlantis will run `terraform show` to convert your Terraform planfile to a JSON formatted file.
 When using the custom `run` step, Atlantis will store the path to this JSON formatted file in variable `$SHOWFILE` so when I ran my conftest command you can see that I'm using `$SHOWFILE` to run `conftest` against the file.
 Optional: if you want to run `conftest` against the Terraform files too, you can add `*.tf` after `$SHOWFILE` and it will include all the `*tf` files in that project directory.

 Next comes the `--update` flag, to specify the S3 bucket, I'm using a URL format that is [specified by the `go-getter` package](https://github.com/hashicorp/go-getter#s3-bucket-examples) replacing `$BUCKET_NAME` with the bucket name that I have configured with the correct permission and network access.
 Inside the S3 bucket, this is how I structured the files.
 I put all the OPA policies inside a folder `policy` since `conftest` complains when I just put all the policies directly at the root level inside the bucket.
 YMMV.